waveshareteam/ugv_ws/README.md

     ros2 launch ugv_nav slam_nav.launch.py use_rviz:=true
     ```

-    - rviz manually publishes navigation points for exploration (you can also use the keyboard, handle, and web side for remote exploration)
+    - Rviz manually publishes navigation points for exploration (you can also use the keyboard, handle, and web side for remote exploration)

         ![image.png](images/Rviz%20manually%20publishes%20navigation%20points%20for%20exploration.png)